 To protest the U.S.' agriculture policy, hundreds of farmers in Thailand have cursed George W. Bush with black magic.
 The commander-in-chief's soul now rests forever in a pot at the bottom of the Ping River.
 General William Boykin has volunteered to free the soul for the forces of righteousness.
 If only.

 Was Jeb Bush fed the Florida Grubernatorial debate?
 The governor addresses random voter "Sylvia" in regards to her question.
 The problem is that the moderator didn't say a woman named Sylvia has a question until three minutes later.
 (More inside)

 A bill is currently being pushed through Congress that will give health care providers, including those that are federally funded, the right to refuse to perform abortions or administer contraceptive medication for personal moral reasons.
 Next week: firefighters allowed to let houses burn down because they hate the color of the curtains.

+Florida to settle 2000 election lawsuit.
 Major provisions include a promise for massive reforms in voter registration, voter-roll maintenance and polling practices, as part of the lawsuit pushed by the NAACP.
 Granted, it's good that a large angered group is "getting over it" as many (even on this board) have still been explaining, but should skeptics (read: Democrats) such as myself read the Florida legislature's desire to settle as a sign that they may not have thought they would have won against charges of rigging the election?